-The Board met four times during 2007.
-Each of the directors attended at least 75% of the aggregate number of meetings of the Board and of the committees of the Board on which he served that were held while he was a member thereof.
+The Board met four times during 2010.
+Each of the directors other than Mr. Gibbons attended at least 75% of the aggregate number of meetings of the Board and of the committees of the Board held while a member thereof.
+Mr. Gibbons missed only two days of meetings, but because he serves on several committees in addition to serving on the Board, a total of five meetings were missed on those two days.
+As a result, he attended 58% of the possible meetings.
+All of his absences were occasioned by a medical condition for which he had surgery.

 It is the Company's policy that directors are expected to attend the Annual Meeting of Stockholders.
-All of the directors attended the 2007 Annual Meeting of Stockholders except for Mr. Furth, who was delayed by traffic and arrived shortly after the meeting was adjourned.
+All of the directors attended the 2010 Annual Meeting of Stockholders.